looker-open-source/sdk-codegen/CONTRIBUTING.md

 We squash Pull Requests (all commits in a pull request show up in our `main` branch history as a single commit) and we use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to generate our CHANGELOG.

-So we use Conventional Commit style Pull Request titles:
+So we use Conventional Commit style Pull Request titles (sans scopes as explained further below):

-`<type>[optional scope]: <description>`
+`<type>: <description>`

 Examples:

 ```
-fix(BrowserSession): Fixed issue with Oauth flow
+fix: Fixed issue with Oauth flow
-feat(NewComponentName): Component to support exciting new thing
+feat: Component to support exciting new thing
-chore(deps): Updated package dependency X from version y to z
+chore: Updated package dependency X from version y to z
 ```

 #### Types